-Prekindergarten: A plan for in-person programming has been developed.
+Prekindergarten: The plan for in-person programming continues to be implemented.
 The UPK program will continue use of The Creative Curriculum and the Second Step Early Learning program in each of these learning models and meet the Next Generation Early Learning Standards.